randaldong/LostGem/Notes.md

   - uncheck `Has Exit Time` & `Fixed Duration`
   - Transition Duration = 0
   - add parameter & condition
+  - (set Exit Time = 1 if want to play the full animation than transit)
 - using script to update the value of this parameter

+Animations that have multiple stages, using Blend Tree:

+- create separate animations for each stage
+- in Animator, delete individual states, Create State --> From New Blend Tree, rename, double click to edit it
+- choose Blend Type, Parameter, add Motions
+- uncheck Automate Thresholds and manually set them
+- using script to update the value of the parameter

+> :warning:
+>
+> If transit from Any State, remember to uncheck "Can Transition To Self", otherwise will cause infinite loop.
+>
+> If want to interrupt an animation in the middle (e.g., no landing if immediate walk/run), transit to exit